mismith/pilfer-package/README.md

 ## Installation

-1. `npm install --save pilfer-package` or `yarn add pilfer-package`
+1. `npm install --save-dev pilfer-package` or `yarn add --dev pilfer-package`
 2. Add to your npm scripts, or use in the CLI directly